hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

 }
 ```

 At first glance we seem to have solved our problem because WorldState is nowhere to be found in HelloWorld.
 But it turns out it's just been buried a bit.

-## Oh That Darn Property 3
+## 歐～ 該死的特性三 (Oh That Darn Property 3)

 ```scala
 class Evil_v2 extends IOApplication_v2 {